-(1) Rules and Regulations mentioned in this guide do not supersede bylaws, which are published in KILAW official website; some of the bylaws are attached to this guide.
+(1) This Student Guide is provided for informational purposes only.
+While every effort has been made to ensure the accuracy of the information herein, it is important to note that KILAW official resources and staff should be contacted for the most up-to-date and accurate information about individual circumstances.
+Rules and Regulations mentioned in this guide do not supersede bylaws, which are published on the KILAW official website; some of certain bylaws are attached to this guide.
 If any provision or term herein differs in meaning from the Arabic version, then the Arabic version shall prevail.